sergioburdisso/pyss3/docs/tutorials/topic-categorization.rst

 Hyperparameter Optimization
 ----------------------------

 Close to the end of notebook for this tutorial, we created a model called "topic_categorization_3grams" and save it so that we could load it later from the ``PySS3 Command Line`` to perform hyperparameter optimization.
-Hyperparameter optimization will allow us to find better hyperparameters values for our model.
+Hyperparameter optimization will allow us to find better :ref:`hyperparameter <ss3-hyperparameter>` values for our model.
 Well, here we'll learn how to do it.

 Make sure you're in the PySS3's "examples" folder and that our conda environment is activated: